-The Company has appointed a Senior Independent Director.
-This role was fulfilled by Mr Coull until his retirement on 6 December 2022, at which date Mr Cotton was appointed to the position.
+The Company has appointed Mr Cotton as Senior Independent Director.
 The role of the senior independent director is to provide a sounding board for the chair and to serve as an intermediary for the other directors and shareholders.
-The senior independent director, will also lead the appraisal of the chair's performance, as set out on page 43 and will lead any other discussion of the non-executive directors without the chair being present on other occasions as necessary.
+The senior independent director will also lead the appraisal of the chair's performance, and will lead any other discussion of the non-executive directors without the chair being present on other occasions as necessary.